Part of a series on The Internet. [View Related Entries]

 Internet Slang consists of a number of different ways of speaking, sub-languages, expressions, spelling techniques and idioms that have obtained most of their meaning on the Internet.
 These different kinds of language can be either known as chatspeak, SMS speak or IM language.

 Intentional misspellings may have stemmed from space restriction on instant messaging and SMS services, including Twitter.
-However, some of these mispellings have come from accidental typographical errors that have been embraced by the community.
-One example of this is “Teh,” an error when typing “The.”
+However, some of these misspellings have come from accidental typographical errors that have been embraced by the community.
+One example of this is "Teh," an error when typing "The."
 Deliberate usage of Teh dates back to the late 1990s in real-time gaming chats and IRC channels and was later popularized as a term in LOLspeak.